-Annualised hours can work well in areas where there are fluctuations in demand.
-For example, there may be seasonal demands such as additional hours needed for winter pressures or for snow clearing.
+Annualised hours can work well in areas with fluctuating demand.
+For example, seasonal demands may include additional hours needed for winter pressures or snow clearing.

-Matching staff to when demands are highest can lead to a reduction in bank usage or overtime.
+Matching staff to when demands are highest can reduce bank usage or overtime.
 It also assists in financial planning for both the manager and the employee, as the employee receives a fixed salary each month regardless of hours worked.